Kentucky Divorce and Residency

 - How well the child might adjust to their surroundings including school and community

-- The mental and the physical effect on the child
+- The mental and physical effects on the child

 - Any evidence of domestic violence including records and information